nickwn/PlaneVTruck/README.md

 # PlaneVTruck
 A game made during the CodeDay San Diego Hackathon

+Winner of the CodeDay San Diego "Most Unique" award.

 #### The Game:
 PlaneVTruck is a multiplayer split-screen video game that takes place in an arena with curved sides and several ramps.
 You can play as either a plane or a truck/car.
 As a plane, your goal is to bomb the truck.
 As a truck, your goal is to jump off one of the ramps and crash into the plane.